 - This subtype of procrastinator doesn't just forget about the task.
 They usually don't just forget to do it; or, remember, but not feel like it, and just put it out of their minds.
 It's actually continually on their minds while they're avoiding it.
 This is also very unlike executive dysfunction.

 - Many procrastinators have the experience of having TWO things they're procrastinating about, and they switch which one they're avoiding.
 This pattern is possibly the most instructive of all of them here, because of how irrational it otherwise is without this model.
 For example, someone is supposed to do A all day, but avoid it.
 Then a deadline approaches for B (say, they're supposed to start getting ready to leave for an important meeting.)
 Then they actually do start doing A!
-If they're concerned about being injured by not doing perfectly at these activities, at some point anticipation of B (which they think they will do badly at) that they need some distraction.
-Now the prospect of failing at A is further away and therefore not as painful, and they'll be partly distracted from A by impending B anyway - but more importantly, they'll be distracted from thinking about failing at B by doing A half-assed.
-Tim Urban's description of this is here in cartoon form, but briefly, it's time for him to leave for an appointment - Task B - when the Procrastination Monkey says "that work you were trying to do all day, I've changed my mind and suddenly I'm into it.")
+If they're concerned about being injured by not doing perfectly at these activities, at some point anticipation of B (which they think they will do badly at) builds so much that they need some distraction.
+Now, the prospect of failing at A is further away and therefore not as painful, and they'll be partly distracted from A by impending B anyway - but more importantly, they'll be distracted from thinking about failing at B by doing A half-assed (and in narcissism, there is often constant activity to avoid feelings of worthlessness with superficial productivity.)
+Tim Urban's description of this phenomenon is here in cartoon form, but briefly, it's time for him to leave for an appointment - Task B - when the Procrastination Monkey says "that work you were trying to do all day, I've changed my mind and suddenly I'm into it.")
 Note that strong focus on another task is not what you would expect from impulsivity either.

 - Sometimes, once a procrastinator begins working on the avoided task, they explode with anger if they have to move on to something else.
 At first glance this would appear to be a perfect example of poor set-switching and therefore eminently explainable by the executive dysfunction model (autism spectrum people do this too) but you can actually differentiate based on the nature of the task - if you can switch to a self-worth-supporting activity, the narcissistic procrastinator would resist less, while to the autistic person the nature of the new task would not matter.
 In fact the more fun-for-its-own-sake is the new task, the more the narcissistic procrastinator would resist (don't you dare ask them to play video games once they finally get started on the previously-avoided task!
 But asking them to work on a boring, important tax document might be alright.)